UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 ---

-# Markdown pro tips
+## Pro tips for Markdown formatting

 <br>

-- Standard Markdown provides a limited (but mostly enough) formatting styles
+- Markdown provides limited formatting styles that are often enough, but not always.

 - Sometimes, we just need more!

 <br>

-You can use HTML inside Markdown text to
+You can use HTML inside Markdown text to enable advanced formatting, such as

 - Change the displayed size of an image
 - Change text size and color